-Next week, the European Data Portal (EDP) will publish a new analytical report on Open Data best practices in Europe’s Top Three Performers.
-This report offers a practical guidebook for policy makers and portal managers towards a successful open data transformation at national level.
+The European Data Portal’s (EDP’s) recently published analytical report on Open Data best practices in Europe’s Top Three Performers offers a practical guidebook for policy makers and portal managers towards a successful open data transformation at national level.

 There has been a steady increase of interest in open data topics and the learnings from European best practices by national decision-makers across Europe.
-The Open Data Maturity 2019 Report’s Top Three Performers analyses the success factors that have led to visible progress in some EU Member states, captures the developments in Europe’s most mature open data countries, and provides a useful checklist for other European countries to follow moving forward.
-With overall scores of 88%, 87% and 83% on open data maturity respectively, Ireland, Spain and France were the top-ranking countries in the 2018 pan-European Open Data Maturity Assessment.
+This report analyses the success factors that have led to visible progress in some EU Member states, captures the developments in Europe’s most mature open data countries, and provides a useful check-list for other European countries to follow.
+With overall scores of 88%, 87% and 83% respectively, Ireland, Spain and France were the top-ranking countries in the 2018 pan-European Open Data Maturity Assessment.

-The report aligned its analysis to the four assessment dimensions of the 2018 Pan-European Open Data landscaping exercise: Policy, Portal, Impact and Open Data Quality.
+The report aligns its analysis to the four assessment dimensions of the 2018 Pan-European Open Data landscaping exercise: Policy, Portal, Impact and Open Data Quality.
 These dimensions are elaborated on below.
-In addition, the report identifies common factors that helped push for and sustain open data development in the three Member States.
+In addition, the report identified the following common elements that helped push for and sustain in the three Member States.

 The Four Assessment Dimensions